 Mr. Kyle Sokol started his career in counterintelligence (CI) and human intelligence as a U.S. Army CI Special Agent in 1994.
 His first assignment as a CI Special Agent was working special operations and investigations out of the Seoul (Korea) Resident Office.
 Upon leaving Korea, he was assigned to the 902nd Military Intelligence (MI) Group, Fort Meade, MD, with duty as the Assistant Special Agent in Charge, 902nd MI Detachment, Fort Lewis, WA.
 Mr. Sokol then went on to receive a commission as an MI Officer within the U.S. Army and served in WA, AZ and FL.

 His last assignment while in the military was as an MI Company Commander.
-Mr. Sokol presently works as a Defense Intelligence Agency Senior Counterintelligence Special Agent within the J2X at U.S. Central Command (Tampa, FL).
-His deployments include Iraq, Qatar, Jordan, Bahrain, and Egypt.
+Upon leaving the military, he took a position as a Defense Intelligence Agency Senior Counterintelligence Special Agent/Case Officer within the J2X at U.S. Central Command (Tampa, FL).
+His deployments included Iraq, Qatar, Jordan, Bahrain, and Egypt.
 Currently Mr. Sokol serves as the Senior Enterprise Risk Investigator at a national financial organization investigating insider threats, cyber crime, money laundering, and terrorist funding.